roshan-abady/StDataLoader/sf_loader_myob_pack/README.md

-# MyobLoader
+# StDataLoader

-MyobLoader is a Python application that allows you to load CSV files into Snowflake.
+StDataLoader is a Python application that allows you to load CSV files into Snowflake.

 ## Installation